Growleady Team

 Social media, particularly LinkedIn for B2B, offers a less formal way to reconnect.
 Start by engaging with their content, like their posts, leave thoughtful comments, share their updates.
 This puts you back on their radar without being pushy.

 After warming up the relationship through engagement, send a personalized connection request or message.
 Reference something specific they've shared recently.

 Maybe they posted about a company milestone or industry challenge.
 Use that as your conversation starter.
 Don't pitch immediately on social.
 Build the relationship first.
 Share relevant content, tag them in posts they'd find valuable, or introduce them to useful connections.
 Social media warming is about being helpful and visible, not aggressive.

 Providing Value Without Selling

 The fastest way to warm up a cold lead is to give them something valuable with no strings attached.
-This approach, which companies like Growleady have mastered in our outreach strategies, focuses on being helpful first and commercial second.
+This approach, which companies like Growleady have mastered in their outreach strategies, focuses on being helpful first and commercial second.

 Share industry insights that affect their business.
 Send them a relevant article with your take on how it applies to their situation.
 Offer a free resource, tool, or template that addresses a pain point they mentioned.
 Maybe you've created a benchmark report for their industry or a checklist that could streamline their processes.